 Standing on a 66-meter hillside, Marugame Castle is known for the stone walls recognized as the highest ones in Japan.
 The origin of the castle dates back about 400 years ago, when Ikoma Chikamasa started the construction as his subsidiary castle in 1597.
 It is a typical Hirayama-style castle which combines the design and architectural style of both Yamajiro-style and Hirajiro-style.
 The castle grounds are surrounded by moats which played a role to protect the castle from attacks.
 The symbolic stone walls are claimed as a masterpiece of the most advanced techniques during the early Edo period.
 As the size and shape of stones used for each wall is different, you can enjoy comparing the details of walls as you explore the castle grounds!

 Admissions ¥200 (Adults) ¥100 (elementary/ junior high school students)

 How to get there: From JR Marugame station, it is about a 10min walk to get to the castle.

 8. Maruoka Castle

-Maruoka Castle is the only castle which remains the original structure in the Hokuriku region.
+Maruoka Castle is the only castle that still has the original structure in the Hokuriku region.
 Although most of the castle was demolished in 1871 in the process of westernization implemented by the Meiji government, the main tower survived and is designated as Important Cultural Property.
 Visit the museum just outside the castle which houses a collection of valuable historical exhibits.
-Over 400 cherry blossoms welcome visitors in spring and offer a breathtaking view as being illuminated at night!
+Over 400 cherry blossoms welcome visitors in spring and offer a breathtaking view that is illuminated at night as well!

 Admissions ¥450 (Adults) ¥150 (Children)

 How to get there: From JR Maruoka station, take the “Keifuku Bus” and get off at Maruoka Bus Terminal Stop.